The Players To Watch Out For In The 2019 NBA Playoffs

 Meanwhile, Curry might have played limited minutes in the games that clinched the No. 1 seed in the Western Conference for the Warriors, but this is exactly why he’s still a must-watch-out-for in the upcoming Playoffs.
 To have his star player at top shape in the next few games is a smart move on the side of coach Steve Kerr.

-The 2018-2019 NBA Playoffs kick off this week.
-And yes, we can’t tell for sure who will shine and who won’t—anything is possible—but we can’t wait to find out.
+The 2018-2019 NBA Playoffs are alrady in play.
+And yes, we can’t tell for sure who will shine and who won’t at the end of it all—anything is possible—but we can’t wait to find out.